MKme/raspberrypi/Pico/MicroPython/README.md

 -   Click the url link on the pi file system that pops open on your PC

--   Go to the MicroPython tab and downlod the file
+-   Go to the MicroPython tab and downlod the UF2 file

--   Copy the ile to the Pi file system
+-   Copy the file to the Pi file system

 -   It will reboot and work with Thonny!